 NB: I purchased these with my own money and all links in this review are non-affiliate.
-If you would like to support this blog by using an affiliate link to shop at Glossier (or other stores), please see this page.
+If you would like to support this blog by using an affiliate link to shop at Glossier, click here.

 Last month, I posted on my Instagram about receiving two different lip products that are often compared to one another.
 I did a little unboxing and first impressions, and even shared some swatches.
 You see, I’ve been curious about the “blotted lip” idea for a while.
 The basic idea is that it’s a sheer lipcolor, but it has a matte finish instead of being creamy or glossy like most tinted balms.
 It’s an interesting idea, particularly for someone who always feels the need to have some color on her lips, but doesn’t necessarily want to deal with the upkeep of a full-on saturated lipcolor every day.
 So when I splurged on Glossier’s Birthday Balm, I also got one of their Generation G lipsticks.
 Then, I decided, hey, why not do a little comparison, so I hopped on over to Colourpop’s website and got two of their Blotted Lip lipsticks.